Regulation and Frontier Housing Supply: Conclusion

 \section{Conclusion}

-Estimating costs through conditional mean regression embeds unobserved regulatory conditions and, to the extent such unobserved regulation varies systematically with market conditions, introduce bias to estimates of supply.
+Housing regulation can take many different forms that are often difficult to measure and aggregate, may be arbitrarily enforced, and is endogenous to building location, market conditions and price.
+Hence, estimating non-land mean costs by a conditional regression embeds unobserved regulatory conditions potentially biasing these estimates.
 In this paper, we show how to identify and estimate frontier costs in multi-floor housing using just observed prices and heights, identifying frontier marginal costs for heights above MES from variation in demand in unregulated markets and identifying frontier average costs for heights below MES from variation in demand and regulation.
-We allow for nonhomogeneous housing units based on observed apartment floor and building height, and for apartment and building level measurement errors (including structural quality that is independent of amenities).
+We adjust prices based on observed apartment floor and building height, and take into account building-level and apartment-level random housing quality differences and other measurement errors.
+When quality differs systematically over location and time, we assume local (weak) complementarity between quality and amenities and bound the regulatory tax.

-Using data for newly constructed buildings in the Israeli housing market from 1998-2017, we estimate regulatory tax rates, finding {a mean rate} of 43\% and {a standard deviation of 16\%.} Regulatory tax rates are higher in areas that are higher priced, denser, and closer to city centers.
+Using data for newly constructed buildings in the Israeli housing market from 1998-2017, we estimate regulatory tax rates, finding a mean rate of 47\%, with a standard deviation of 17\%.
+Regulatory tax rates are higher in areas that are higher priced, denser, and closer to locality centers.
 Measurement errors are small compared to regulation.
-When allowing for location-related structural quality, {we assume that structural quality and amenities are, locally, weak complements and bound the mean regulatory tax rate from below by 19\%, using buildings within a 1km radius.} Most of that bound derives from the availability in the data of nearby buildings constructed at lower priced time periods and at heights without substantially lower frontier costs.
+When allowing for systematic differences in quality over location and time, we bound the mean regulatory tax rate in 2017 by 38\% (using buildings within a 2km radius) and 53\%.
+Most of that bound is derived from the availability of data on nearby buildings that were built during lower-priced periods and at heights where frontier costs did not significantly decrease.
 This is contingent on our estimates of a near-zero relationship between temporal demand shocks (period effects) and structural quality (cohort effects).

-There is no presumption that regulation is either welfare-enhancing or welfare-detracting, a determination that would require additional sources of information.
+There is no presumption that regulation is either welfare-enhancing or welfare-detracting---a determination that would require additional sources of information.
+Nor is there a claim that the elimination of all regulation would lead to price reductions in the amount of the estimated regulatory tax, as the resultant price change would require one to know, at a bare minimum, the elasticity of overall housing demand.
+Rather the regulatory tax is a measure of the extent of regulation in the market.